yankovsckajaO/mus_bot/README.md

 # mus_bot
-bot for a learning notes
+bot for a learning notes.
-there are 4 mini games in this bot first game show cards with notes and its name second game show rebus and user  must insert the missing note the third game show only notes withouth names and user call name the fourth - final game show piece of music and finally user can listen to music or play the music
+there are 4 mini games in this bot. the first play shows the note and its name. the second game makes a rebus and waits for the user to select a note to insert into the rebus. the third game only shows untitled notes. the user must select the correct name. the fourth final game shows an excerpt from a piece of music ... as a result, the user can listen to the piece in its entirety or perform it himself.